ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 >
 > - During the progress of DDL replication, updates to the table undergoing DDL statements might be temporarily restricted.
 In such cases, try the update again after the completion of DDL statements replication, then the process will succeed.
 >
 > - For example, if users try to a DML statement such as 'INSERT INTO t1 VALUES ...' while the DDL replication is running on table *t1*, the system shows the error message as below:
 >
 >   [ERR-313D6 : Unable to update table or partition T1].

-##### Post-Action(Property Restoration)
+##### Post-Action(Properties Restoration)

 When the execution of DDL statements is completed, and there are no more DDL statements to be executed, users need to restore the previously changed property configurations.
 At this point, there might be replication gaps related to DDL processing on the local server.
 To address this, it is essential to perform a FLUSH operation.